ShabnaNazar/MNIST_AZURE/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

 #####  Next steps would be to productionalize the model using MLOps pipelines using a multi account deploymet process to QA and PROD.
-Below are the standard steps for productionalizing a model at scale
+Below are the standard steps for productionalizing the model at scale

 Pre-requisites for multi account deployment using MLOps process
 1. Create a Azure DevOps project